Lambda-CDM model: Overview

 Dark matter constitutes about 26.5% of the mass–energy density of the universe.
 The remaining 4.9% comprises all ordinary matter observed as atoms, chemical elements, gas and plasma, the stuff of which visible planets, stars and galaxies are made.
 The great majority of ordinary matter in the universe is unseen, since visible stars and gas inside galaxies and clusters account for less than 10% of the ordinary matter contribution to the mass–energy density of the universe.

-The model includes a single originating event, the "Big Bang", which was not an explosion but the abrupt appearance of expanding spacetime containing radiation at temperatures of around 10^{15} K. This was immediately (within 10^{−29} seconds) followed by an exponential expansion of space by a scale multiplier of 10^{27} or more, known as cosmic inflation.
+The earliest epoch supported by observational evidence is a period of cosmic inflation.
+Once this ended, the universe underwent a reheating event where it heated up to a very hot and dense state, initiating the hot Big Bang.
 The early universe remained hot (above 10,000 K) for several hundred thousand years, a state that is detectable as a residual cosmic microwave background, or CMB, a very low-energy radiation emanating from all parts of the sky.
-The "Big Bang" scenario, with cosmic inflation and standard particle physics, is the only cosmological model consistent with the observed continuing expansion of space, the observed distribution of lighter elements in the universe (hydrogen, helium, and lithium), and the spatial texture of minute irregularities (anisotropies) in the CMB radiation.
+Cosmic inflation, the hot Big Bang, and standard particle physics, are together the best cosmological model consistent with the observed continuing expansion of space, the observed distribution of lighter elements in the universe (hydrogen, helium, and lithium), and the spatial texture of minute irregularities (anisotropies) in the CMB radiation.
 Cosmic inflation also addresses the "horizon problem" in the CMB; indeed, it seems likely that the universe is larger than the observable particle horizon.